Open House: March 2017

 Investors are coming back again and again, with 73% holding multiple properties with us.
 New investors represent 6% of all investors across the last 5 properties: 94% of investments in those properties were made by those who had invested with us previously and represent ‘repeat’ business.

 Number of properties users have invested in

-Note: Includes all investors who made an investment before 4th April 2016.
+Note: Includes all investors who made an investment on or before 2nd April 2017.

 (Properties highlighted green have exceeded forecasts)

 In some cases, we have managed to secure higher rent than originally forecast when the properties were listed on the platform.
 This will result in higher dividends for investors in these properties.